-Social Interaction 3 A survey of the similarities and differences of human individuals and groups, and the effect of human diversity on social interaction, within the context of social welfare and social work.
-Particular attention will be given to differences based on age, gender and sexual orientation; race, ethnicity and nationality; culture and lifestyle; religion; ability and disability; and socioeconomic status.
-Material for thought and discussion will be provided by readings, videos, field observation, the students' life experiences, etc. No prerequisites.
+A survey of the similarities and differences of human individuals and groups, and the effects of human diversity on social interaction, within the context of the social welfare institution and the social work profession.
+Particular attention will be given to differences based on age, class, color, ethnicity, family structure, gender, marital status, national origin, physical and mental ability, race, religion, sex, and sexual orientation.
+Students will be assisted in using knowledge to inform practice by developing skills and strategies based on client strength and empowerment.
+Particular attention will be given to values inherent within a Christian worldview.
+Material for thought and discussion will be provided by reading assignments, videos, students' life experiences, field observation, and classroom lectures.